 Even today the resin is harvested the same way as 3000 years ago.
 The bark is slashed on the stem and thick branches with a sharp knife.
 The tree starts to shed “God’s tears” – the resin (luban) which is first white, later light yellow and transparent like amber.
 The resin from the first cut is of no value and therefore thrown away.
 Three weeks later the bark is slashed again.
 The resin is flowing out.
 They let it dry for three weeks and only then did they peel it off.
 The trees are used like that for three years only, after that they need some years to rest.
 Frankincense is sold on markets but in supermarkets as well – loose by weight or packed already.
 Lighter grains are of higher quality because they are cleaner.

 We felt this aroma everywhere, but especially on the market.
 They burn the frankincense over embers in special burners – mukhbar – which have different forms and are made from clay or silver.
 Nowadays you can find also electric burners.

-Mukhbars have often a round form – exactly the same like the unknown building over the port.
-It is an observation tower, a new monument and symbol of Muscat.
+Mukhbars have often a round form – exactly the same as the unknown building over the port.
+It is an observation tower, a new monument and a symbol of Muscat.